Mary, Untier of Knots

-Mary, Untier of Knots or Mary, Undoer of Knots or Our Lady, Undoer of Knots is the name of both a Marian devotion and a Baroque painting (German: Wallfahrtsbild or Gnadenbild) which represents that devotion.
+Mary, Untier of Knots or Mary, Undoer of Knots or Our Lady, Undoer of Knots is the name of both a Marian devotion and a specific Baroque painting (German: Wallfahrtsbild or Gnadenbild) which represents the devotion.
 The painting by Johann Georg Melchior Schmidtner, of around 1700, is in the Catholic pilgrimage church of St. Peter am Perlach, otherwise known as the Perlach Church, in Augsburg, Bavaria, Germany.
-Devotion to the image had been limited to certain countries in Latin America (e.g., Argentina, Brazil) but became known worldwide since the 2013 election of Pope Francis.
+Devotion to the image had once been limited to certain countries in Latin America (e.g., Argentina, Brazil), but became known worldwide since the 2013 election of Pope Francis.

 Painting

 The painting, executed in the Baroque style by Johann Georg Melchior Schmidtner (1625–1707), shows the Blessed Virgin Mary as the Woman of the Apocalypse.
-She stands on the crescent moon (the usual way of depicting her under her title of the Immaculate Conception), her head crowned by a circle of stars.
+She stands on the crescent moon (the usual way of showing her title of the Immaculate Conception), her head crowned by a circle of stars.
 The Holy Spirit in the form of a dove hovers above, as angels surround her.
-She is focused on untying knots from a long ribbon, while her foot tramples the head of a "knotted" snake, representing the Devil.
-Her treatment of him fulfills God’s prophecy in Genesis 3:15: "I will put enmities between thee and the woman, and thy seed and her seed: she shall crush thy head, and thou shalt lie in wait for her heel."
+She is focused on untying knots in a long ribbon, while her foot tramples the head of a "knotted" snake, representing the Devil.
+This act fulfills God’s prophecy in Genesis 3:15: "I will put enmities between thee and the woman, and thy seed and her seed: she shall crush thy head, and thou shalt lie in wait for her heel."

 Below is a human figure being led by an angel, usually interpreted as Tobias and the Angel (the Archangel Raphael) traveling.
 The two small figures have also been interpreted as a representation of Wolfgang Langenmantel, the grandfather of the benefactor, guided in his distress by a guardian angel to Father Jakob Rem in Ingolstadt.
 Although certain copies and reproductions show a dog accompanying the two figures (standard in Tobias and the Angel), there is no dog in the original painting.

 The concept of Mary untying knots is derived from a work by Saint Irenaeus of Lyons, Adversus haereses (Against Heresies).
 In Book III, Chapter 22, he presents a parallel between Eve and Mary, describing how "the knot of Eve's disobedience was loosed by the obedience of Mary.
 For what the virgin Eve had bound fast through unbelief, this did the virgin Mary set free through faith."